-In this regard, the researchers are particularly interested in e.g. what are known as mixed-phase clouds, which consist of both ice crystals and water droplets.
+In this regard, the researchers were particularly interested in e.g. what are known as mixed-phase clouds, which consist of both ice crystals and water droplets.
 This type of cloud produces snow, while the layer of snow on its surface insulates sea ice from the frigid air and prevents the ice from growing thicker by freezing more ocean water.

 The insulating ice cover is repeatedly broken up by drift, especially when storms rage over the ice.
-The MOSAiC experts will pay special attention to these channels of open water because, even if these scattered cracks might seem negligible on the scale of the overall Arctic system, taken together they can allow substantial quantities of heat and moisture to escape into the atmosphere: an important effect that is not sufficiently reflected in climate models.
+The MOSAiC experts payed special attention to these channels of open water because, even if these scattered cracks might seem negligible on the scale of the overall Arctic system, taken together they can allow substantial quantities of heat and moisture to escape into the atmosphere: an important effect that is not sufficiently reflected in climate models.
 One of the MOSAiC Atmosphere Team’s objectives is to arrive at a better understanding of the processes at work in and above these channels, so that they can be integrated into future climate models.

 Whether moisture condenses to form clouds, and whether water droplets in the clouds then freeze into snowflakes, depends in part on whether the air contains certain particles referred to as aerosols.
 Water vapour condenses easily on these aerosols, which can also make water droplets freeze.
 Consequently, aerosols have a major influence on clouds, which makes them an important factor in the Arctic heat balance.
 However, what we know about aerosols in the Central Arctic, especially in winter, is extremely limited.
-MOSAiC will address a host of open questions, e.g. on aerosol sources, their composition and interactions with clouds and raditation, in detail.
+MOSAiC addresses a host of open questions, e.g. on aerosol sources, their composition and interactions with clouds and raditation, in detail.

-In this regard, MOSAiC’s interdisciplinary focus will also be on an important substance for aerosols in the Central Arctic – dimethyl sulfide, a gas produced by metabolic processes in algae and other marine microorganisms, and which, in complex chemical processes in the atmosphere, forms aerosols.
+In this regard, MOSAiC’s interdisciplinary focus also was on an important substance for aerosols in the Central Arctic – dimethyl sulfide, a gas produced by metabolic processes in algae and other marine microorganisms, and which, in complex chemical processes in the atmosphere, forms aerosols.
 Though aerosols have recently made headlines as ‘climate-relevant substances’, especially in the Arctic context there’s still a great deal that we don’t know about them.